 HARRY K. GENANT, MD

-Harry K. Genant, MD, is Professor Emeritus of the University of California San Francisco and currently serves as a Senior Consultant, Member of the Board of Directors and Chairman Emeritus of Synarc, Inc., a global contract research organization he co-founded in 1998 specializing in the management of quantitative imaging and bio markers in large multicenter, multinational pharmaceutical drug trials.
+Harry K. Genant, MD, is Professor Emeritus of the University of California San Francisco and currently serves as a Senior Consultant, and past Member of the Board of Directors and Chairman Emeritus of Bioclinica-Synarc, Inc., a global contract research organization he co-founded in 1998, specializing in the management of quantitative imaging and bio markers in large multicenter, multinational pharmaceutical drug trials.

-During his 30+ years at UCSF, Dr. Genant was Chief of Muskuloskeletal Radiology and Professor of Radiology, Epidemiology and Orthopedic Surgery.
-He also founded the Osteoporosis and Arthritis Research Group, comprising over 130 physicians, scientists, and research associates, and recognized as a leading source of research on the development and assessment of noninvasive and quantitative imaging methods for osteoporosis, arthritis and orthopedics.
+During his 30+ years at UCSF, Dr. Genant was Professor of Radiology, Medicine, and Orthopedic Surgery, and was Chief of Muskuloskeletal Radiology.
+He also founded the Osteoporosis and Arthritis Research Group, comprising over 130 physicians, scientists and research associates, and was recognized as a leading source of research on the development and assessment of noninvasive and quantitative imaging methods for osteoporosis, arthritis and orthopedics.

-Originally from Freeport, Illinois, Genant received his medical degree from Northwestern University, and completed his internship on the Osler Service at Johns Hopkins University in Baltimore, Maryland.
+Originally from Riverside, Illinois, Genant received his undergraduate and medical degrees from Northwestern University, and completed his medical internship on the Osler Service at Johns Hopkins University in Baltimore, Maryland.
 He received residency training in Medicine and in Radiology at the University of Chicago, and was Chief Resident and Assistant Professor in Radiology.

-Highly respected and regarded by the international scientific and medical community, Dr. Genant is an honorary lifetime member of the American Academy of Orthopaedic Surgeons and of the International Society for the Study of the Lumbar Spine and has been granted honorary membership with the Italian Radiolologic Society, the Chinese Osteoporosis Society, the Chilean Society of Osteology, the Hungarian Society of Osteology, and the European Society of Skeletal Radiology.
+Highly respected and regarded by the international scientific and medical community, Dr. Genant is a Felow of the American College of Radiology and an honorary lifetime member of the American Academy of Orthopaedic Surgeons and of the International Society for the Study of the Lumbar Spine and has been granted honorary membership in the British Royal College of Radiologists ,the Italian Radiolologic Society, the Chinese Osteoporosis Society, the Chilean Society of Osteology, the Hungarian Society of Osteology, and the European Society of Skeletal Radiology.

-Dr. Genant and his wife, Dr. Gail Genant, live in Belvedere.
+Harry and his wife, Dr. Gail Genant, live in Tiburon and Napa, California.

 Tim’s passion for finding solutions to complex problems lead him to design, patent and manufacturer equipment to protect the environment from toxic gases created during the manufacture of components for the Semiconductor industry.
 The pollution control products where marketed and sold worldwide.
 He moved the manufacturing company, Airprotek, Inc. to Napa in 1986.